 Yang style tai-chi has undergone many changes in its lifetime.
 It is recorded that its founder Yang Lu Chan, when he taught at the royal court, himself removed some of the more challenging movements from the form he had learned from Chen Chang Xing.

 Although most modern Yang style tai-chi derivations maintain an upright posture during the majority of the movements, early pictorial evidence of Yang Cheng-Fu (Yang Lu Chan's grandson) dating back to the 1930's shows that inclining the back was once standard practice.
 It is rare to encounter this old Yang style tai-chi today but the family tradition is continued through the likes of Master Yang Zhen Duo (top left).
 Inclining the back has been maintained in the more recent of the two Wu styles of tai-chi which has its origins in Yang Style.

 More recently many shortened and simplified variations of the foundation form have been developed outside of the family tradition and it is these that are most often taught as Yang style today.
 These short forms are indicative of the modern trend which recognises the health benefits that tai-chi imparts and seeks to reduce or remove the athleticism that is required of a martial artist in order to make tai-chi more accessable to the general public.

-Two other rare old youtube clips showing the form performed by past masters can be found on the Yang tai chi form page, together with a series of still photos of Yang Chen Fu performing the set.
+Another rare old youtube clip showing this form performed by a past master can be found on the Yang tai chi form page, together with a series of still photos of Yang Chen Fu performing the set.